January 1922

 Abbott (2000), pg 274; Macardle (1999), pg 656; McDermott (2001), pg 155

 Michael Collins elected Chairman and the other members of his cabinet are: William Cosgrave (Local Govt), Eammon Duggan (Home Affairs), Kevin O'Higgins (Economic Affairs), Patrick J Hogan (Agriculture), Joseph McGrath (Labour), Finian Lynch, Michael Hayes (Education), Desmond Fitzgerald (Publicity), Ernst Blythe (Trade and Commerce) and Eoin McNeill.

-Under the Treaty, Provisional Government would hold power in the South until the 6th December 1922.
-This was first and only meeting of 'Southern Ireland Parliament' if the meeting on the 26th June 1921 is ignored.
 (Neither Griffith or Mulcahy are formally members of Provisional Government.)

-Collins sets up office in City Hall.
-Comment
+Under the Treaty, the Provisional Government would hold power in the South until December 6th 1922 when the Free State government would come into being.
+This was first and only meeting of the 'Southern Ireland Parliament' if the meeting on June 26th 1921 is ignored.

 O’Donoghue (1986), pg 201; Litton (1995), pg 34; Macardle (1999), pg 652; Curran J M (1980), pg 160; Townshend (2014), pg 385

-Members of the ‘Monaghan Gaelic football team’ are arrested outside the village of Dromore in Co.
-Tyrone by a party of Ulster Special Constabulary on their way to play Derry in the Ulster Final.
 Ten men were arrested.
 Among them are Major-General Dan Hogan, O/C 5th Northern Division IRA.
-Paper found on them relate to plans to spring three prisoners due to be executed in Derry jail (for their part in a botched jail break attempt on the 2nd December 1920 who were sentenced on January 12th).
-Outrage on all sides – leading to Churchill asking Collins and Craig to London.
-Subsequent discussions led to the First Collins-Craig Pact – see 21st January.
+Papers found on them relate to plans to spring the three prisoners due to be executed in Derry jail (for their part in a botched jail break attempt on December 2nd 1920 who were sentenced on January 12th).

 Hopkinson (1988), pg 79; Gallagher (2003), pg 38; McDermott (2001), pg 157; Dooley (2017a), pg 103; Grant (2018), pgs 130-131

-Official start of Provisional Government.
 The Lord-Lieutenant, Edward Talbot Fitzalan, formally hands over power to Michael Collins and keys to Dublin Castle.

-O'Farrell P (1997), pg xix; Litton (1995), pg 41; Macardle (1999), pg 653; Curran J M (1980), pg 160
+O'Farrell P (1997), pg xix; Litton (1995), pg 41; Macardle (1999), pg 653; Curran J M (1980), pg 160; Fanning (2013), pg 313

-2nd Southern Division of the IRA votes not to recognise GHQ.
+Council of 2nd Southern Division of the IRA votes not to recognise GHQ.

 Hopkinson (1988), pg 60